cjxgm/lanos/README.md

 You can try to modify it.
 The main code is src/main.c. *Before you do it, set your editor's tab width to 4 spaces!*

+And, i have to tell you, that when you press ESC, the system will hanged up (on purpose).

 Issues
 ------------------------------------------------------------
 ("\*" means have been solved)